-A final report is due 60 days after the entity ceases doing business in Texas.
+The final report, if required, is due 60 days after the entity ceases doing business in Texas.

-Note: A Public Information Report or an Ownership Information Report is not required to be filed with the final report.
+Note: A Public Information Report (Form 05-102) or an Ownership Information Report (Form 05-167) is not required to be filed with the final report.